 As of today, 41 laboratory COVID-19 diagnostic tests have been authorized by regulators to identify the virus.
 Of those, 20 have received emergency use authorization (EUA) from the U.S. FDA.

-In Europe, a CE Mark is required to market diagnostic kits, a certification that indicates a product “conforms with the health, safety, and environmental protection standards” for the region.
+In Europe, a CE (Conformitè Europëenne) Mark is required to market diagnostic kits.
+This certification indicates that a product “conforms with the health, safety, and environmental protection standards” within the region.
 Thus far, 17 kits have been approved for use in Europe.

 To date, the U.S. FDA has not yet authorized any at-home testing kits for COVID-19.